 AExtraordinary Expenses@ has the meaning specified in Section 8.01(b) hereof.

-A
+AFiji I Note@ means a promissory note dated the date hereof payable by the Fiji I, L.L.C., the initial Asset LLC, to the Trust that has an initial principal amount of $__________ and that is issued in connection with the issuance of the Series A Certificate to the Fiji I, L.L.C., as the initial Asset LLC, pursuant to a Series Supplement.
+Facility Agreement@ means the Facility Agreement dated as of the date hereof, executed by (among others) the Trust as the issuer of the Notes, CIBC as Agent, and the other financial institutions party thereto, as such agreement may be further amended, supplemented or restated after the date hereof.

+AFinal Distribution Date@ with respect to any Series, means the earlier of (i) the Repayment Date for the Tranche drawn down with respect to such Series and (ii) the date on which all outstanding principal under the Notes becomes due and payable, whether by acceleration, demand, or otherwise or is prepaid in accordance with the terms of the Facility Agreement.

-AFiscal Year@ means the period from the to the earlier of the termination of the Trust and December 31, 2000, and thereafter each successive period, if any, from January 1 to the earlier of the termination of the Trust or the next following December 31.
+AFiscal Year@ means the period from the inception of the Trust Closing Date to the earlier of the termination of the Trust and December 31, 2000, and thereafter each successive period, if any, from January 1 to the earlier of the termination of the Trust or the next following December 31.

+AHawaii Series@ shall have the meaning given to that term in Section 3.02(b).

-AIndemnified Persons@ has the meaning given in Section 8.01(b) .
+AIndemnified Persons@ has the meaning given in Section 8.01(b) hereof.

 AInvestment Company Act@ means the Investment Company Act of 1940, as amended.

-AInvestment Letter@ has the meaning specified in Section 3.02(c)
+AInvestment Letter@ has the meaning specified in Section 3.02(c). hereof.

+ALIBOR@ means, with respect to any Certificate, LIBOR as determined pursuant to the Facility Agreement on or with respect to the date of issuance of such Certificate.

 AMoody=s@ means Moody=s Investors Service, Inc.